PKWA Law was recently named in a survey conducted by the Straits Times as one of “Singapore’s Best Law Firms’ in 2021.

 Decide who is to be the deputy and how many deputies are required.
 There should not be any family disagreements over the choice of the Deputy.

-Your lawyer should apply for the appointment of a Deputy within six months of obtaining the medical report.
+You have to file your application for the appointment of a Deputy within six months of obtaining the medical report.

 The Lasting Power of Attorney